 - CLICK HERE to see one from Holland, which showed “slight” changes in lower back and pelvic movement after chiropractic manipulations, changes that “might” be beneficial, but needed to be studied more.

 So, there you go.
 Like I said, if you’re using an “equine chiropractor” – or if you are an equine chiropractor – I’m sorry if you take offense to facts.
-I guess it’s possible to do the right thing for the wrong reasons, but right now, there’s just not much evidence for anything.
-Plus, that doing chirostuff in spite of the lack of evidence for an effect in horses has been going on for a century or so, for example, back in the early 1920’s, it was asserted that chiropractic cured horses from tying up – which, as it turns out, it doesn’t.
+I guess it’s possible to do the right thing for the wrong reasons, but right now, there’s just not much evidence for anything even after 100+ years.

-Anyway, as someone who takes the responsibility that I have for treating horses very seriously, for these (and other reasons that would make the article even longer than it already is) I just don’t feel comfortable recommending that anyone use an “equine chiropractor.”
-But if you choose to, and you think your horse has been helped, you won’t find anyone happier than I am.
+As someone who takes the responsibility for making treatment recommendations for horses very seriously, (and for other reasons that would make the article even longer than it already is) I just don’t feel comfortable recommending that anyone use an “equine chiropractor.”
+But if you choose to try, and you think your horse has been helped, you won’t find anyone happier than I am.